Nicolas Perrenot de Granvelle: Life

 In 1527 he bought the seigniory of Grandvelle, located in the Bailiwick of Amont (Bailliage d'Amont), administrative territory located in present-day Haute-Saône department, which later became better known under the name of Granvelle.
 In 1530, after the death of Mercurino Gattinara, he became one of the emperor's most trusted advisers in the Holy Roman Empire, and played that role until his death.

 He died on August 27, 1550, at the age of 64 years, while attending the Imperial Diet in Augsburg.
-He owned a significant art collection and library, the later now in the Bibliothèque municipale de Besançon.
+He owned a significant art collection and library, the latter now in the Bibliothèque municipale de Besançon.